openpims/safari/README.md

 ### Development
 1. Clone or download this repository
-2. Open `OpenPIMS Safari Extension/OpenPIMS Safari Extension.xcodeproj` in Xcode
+2. Open `OpenPIMS.xcodeproj` in Xcode
+3. Select scheme: "OpenPIMS" (macOS) or "OpenPIMS Mobil" (iOS)
-3. Build and run the project
+4. Build and run the project
-4. Enable the extension in Safari → Settings → Extensions
+5. Enable the extension in Safari → Settings → Extensions

 ## Usage